kemitchell/boolean-json-brute-force.js/README.md

 var solve = require('boolean-json-brute-force')
 ```

-`solve` takes a [boolean-json](https://npmjs.com/packages/boolean-json-schema) argument and returns an object map from variable name to boolean value.
+The package exports a function of one [boolean-json](https://npmjs.com/packages/boolean-json-schema) argument.
+It returns an object map from variable name to boolean value.

 ```javascript
 var assert = require('assert')